Referred to as the Lone Star State, there are several options and places to visit in Texas for the tourists and even the locals.

 Located on the southern coast of Texas, South Padre Island is one of the best places to visit in Texas for people who are looking for a peaceful vacation.

-It has some of the most breathtaking beaches that offer plenty of options to sunbathe, surf, swim, and do other water activities in the Gulf Of Mexico.
+It has some of the most breathtaking beaches in the Gulf of Mexico, offering plenty of options to sunbathe, surf, swim, and do other water activities.

-You can either play some water sports in South Padre Island or sit on the beach and enjoy the peaceful sight that the ocean basin offers.
+You can play water sports on South Padre Island or sit on the beach and enjoy the peaceful view of the ocean basin.

 You can also get to see some of the rare birds and sea creatures here.